wilt00x/Cesar-Cryptography/README.md

-# Cesar-Cryptography
+# Cesar-Cryptograpy

-A little program written in c language for encode and decode in cesar's algorithm
+A little program written in c for encode and decode in cesar's algorithm